2016fendouzhilu/Muse-CGH/README.md

 $
 ```

-In the example above, you use `java -jar Muse.jar` to invoke Muse in command-line, then you provide the name or path of a text file (SampleText.txt in this case) as argument.
+In the example above, you use `java -jar Muse.jar` to invoke Muse in command-line, then you provide the name or path of a text file (SampleText.txt in this case) as an argument.
 And you use options to override the default rendering parameters.

-##### If something goes wrong, you will see usage text, all settable parameters with their descriptions, constraints and default values are given.
+##### If something goes wrong, you will see the usage text, in which all settable parameters along with their descriptions, constraints and default values are given.

 ```
 $ java -jar Muse.jar --WrongArg